chef-boneyard/chef-web-docs-2016/step_knife/step_knife_common_set_editor.rst

      "id": "admin_name"
    }

-and from where changes to that file can then be made:
+Changes to that file can then be made:

 .. code-block:: javascript